 Also, If you’re camping with a partner, Thermarest has a gear called Synergy Coupler to combine two Thermarest Mondoking into one double sleeping pad.

-Check the latest price of Therm-a-Rest Synergy Coupler.
+Check the latest price of Therm-a-Rest Synergy Coupler on Amazon.

 Since they’re both self-inflating (Half Air/Half PU) sleeping pads they need air to do their job.
 And when they’re damaged, they’re useless.
 Therefore both come with a repair kit.